 tensorkube deploy --gpus 1 --gpu-type a10g

-The --gpu-type arguement supports all the GPU types that are available on AWS.
+The --gpu-type argument supports all the GPU types that are available on AWS.
 You can find the list of supported GPU types here.

 Check the status of your deployment